Back injury at work (NSW)

 - Keep documents: imaging, referrals, physio notes, insurer letters, and pay slips.

-Key references: Workers Compensation Act 1987 (NSW), Workplace Injury Management and Workers Compensation Act 1998 (NSW), and SIRA Workers Compensation Guidelines.
+Key references: Workers Compensation Act 1987 (NSW), Workplace Injury Management and Workers Compensation Act 1998 (NSW), and NSW Guidelines for the Evaluation of Permanent Impairment.

 What usually goes wrong before the dispute gets serious